psibir/psibir.github.io/_posts/2023-05-26-algorithmicdishwasher.md

 ---
 layout: post
-title:  "Algorithmic Loading and Unloading of an Automatic Dishwasher”
+title:  'Algorithmic Loading and Unloading of an Automatic Dishwasher'
 date:   2023-05-26 03:45
 categories: article
 ---